Country Guides

 Both the employee and the employer have to pay unemployment insurance contributions.
 The employer is, however, responsible for paying the contributions.

 The employee’s unemployment insurance contribution is calculated based on the salary amount paid by the employer.
-In 2023, the contribution is 0.5% if the salary is up to EUR 2,169 and 2.05% if the salary is above that amount.
+In 2026, the employee’s unemployment insurance contribution is 0.89% of gross salary, while the employer pays 0.31% of payroll up to €2,509,500 and 1.23% on the portion exceeding that amount.

 The unemployment insurance contribution is levied on employees between 18 and 64.